Dr YING, Ji 英吉 博士

 Other roles:

-· Guest editor for Higher Education Special Issue: Expressions of educational change agents: Student voice influences in higher education.
+• Guest editor, Higher Education Special Issue: Expressions of educational change agents: Student voice influences in higher education.
 (With Carla Briffett-Aktaş, Assoc.
 Professor)

-· Programme Leader of Master of Arts in Leading Innovative Learning Organisations (LILO) at EPL, EdUHK.
+• Programme Leader of the Master of Arts in Leading Innovative Learning Organisations (LILO) programme, EdUHK.

 Projects